10 Complicated Facts About Shaft

-On July 2, 1971, moviegoers caught their first glimpse of John Shaft, the “black private dick that’s a sex machine to all the chicks.”
+On July 2, 1971, moviegoers caught their first glimpse of John Shaft, the "black private dick that’s a sex machine to all the chicks."
 Today, Shaft is considered one of the grandfathers of the blaxploitation genre—and it’s got one of the most recognizable soundtracks of all time.
-In honor of star Richard Roundtree's 75th birthday, here are a few interesting facts about its creation and release.
-If you picked up on why Shaft and his associates call everyone “mother,” you’re smarter than at least one unfortunate reporter.
+While Samuel L. Jackson has taken on the role for a new generation here are some interesting facts about the original film's creation and release.
+If you picked up on why Shaft and his associates call everyone "mother," you’re smarter than at least one unfortunate reporter.

 John Shaft made his debut in Shaft, a novel by Ernest Tidyman.
 Tidyman was a reporter for The Cleveland News, The New York Post, and The New York Times before he began writing the Shaft series, which included seven detective stories.
 Along with John D.F.
 Black, he adapted his first Shaft book into the screenplay for the first film.
 He would later go on to write the screenplays for The French Connection (1971) and High Plains Drifter (1973) as well as Shaft’s Big Score!
 (1972) and the Shaft TV series (1973-1974).
 His work earned him an NAACP Image Award.